DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 ```bash
 dockerManager.BuildPayload, "Dockerfile.camera", "camera"
 ```
->🤔🤔 *But wait*, how can we define when to execute the commands ?
+>🤔*But wait*, how can we define when to execute the commands ?
 In our example we want to take images from the Red Giant Star at 15h32 of the 3rd of February of 2024, as we know it is the best opportunity we have of getting a great shot of it.
 How can we start the capture at that precise moment?

-Great question!
 We can define commands to be executed either at a relative time or at an absolute time.
 So for relative time of execution **R**, the format is :

 ```bash
  R00:01:12 dockerManager.BuildPayload, "Dockerfile.camera", "camera"